 Future Residents of Obstetrics & Gynecology (FROGS)

-The Future Residents of Obstetrics and Gynecology (FROGS) is an organization designed to bring together medical students interested in ob/gyn with residents and faculty through mentorship, education, and service.
-We will work with the American College of Obstetricians and Gynecologists (ACOG) and other groups to promote the growth of the ob/gyn field in Texas.
+FROGS is designed to bring together medical students interested in Ob/Gyn with residents and faculty through mentorship, education, and service.
+We work with the American College of Obstetricians and Gynecologists (ACOG) and other groups to promote the growth of the Ob/Gyn field in Texas.

 Gastroenterology Student Interest Group